scikit-learn-contrib/scikit-learn-extra/doc/modules/robust.rst

-The parameter weighting="mom" is advised only with sufficiently large dataset (thumb rule sample_size > 500 the specifics depend on the dataset), this weighting scheme use a smart subsample of the dataset and as such small dataset are not a good fit with median-of-means. weighting="huber" does not present this drawback.
+The parameter weighting="mom" is advised only with sufficiently large dataset (thumb rule sample_size > 500 the specifics depend on the dataset), this weighting scheme uses a smart subsampling of the dataset and as such, small dataset are not a good fit with median-of-means, weighting="huber" does not present this drawback.
-On the other hand, median-of-means estimation can be beneficial when the sample size is large, in particular because of the complexity but also because the choice of the difficulty to estimate c correctly in some cases whereas it is sufficient to take K large enough to be robust and cross validation on a few values of K can give good results.
+On the other hand, median-of-means estimation can be beneficial when the sample size is large, in particular because of the complexity.

 Warning about cross-validation
 ------------------------------